kamilburda/batcher/dev/sections/Customization.md

 **Number**

 A number incrementing for each layer.
-The numbering is separate for each layer group.
+The numbering is separate for each group layer.

 Options:
-* `%n`: Continue numbering across layer groups.
+* `%n`: Continue numbering across group layers.
 * `%d<number>`: Use descending numbers, optionally with the specified padding (number of digits).
-  If the number is 0, the first number is the number of layers to export within a layer group, or, if `%n` is also specified, the number of all layers to export.
+  If the number is 0, the first number is the number of layers to export within a group layer, or, if `%n` is also specified, the number of all layers to export.

 Examples:
 * `[1]` → `1`, `2`, ...
 * `[001]` → `001`, `002`, ..., `009`, `010`, ..., `999`, `1000`, ...
 * `[005]` → `005`, `006`, ...
-* `[001, %n]` → `001`, `002`, ... (continues numbering across layer groups)
+* `[001, %n]` → `001`, `002`, ... (continues numbering across group layers)
 * `[000, %d]` → `010`, `009`, ... (if the number of layers is 10)
 * `[10, %d2]` → `10`, `09`, ...